CAPA Dependency Map

 | Open / Pending | Grey | Light grey | Grey |

-Section titled “Scrolling and Overflow”When a CAPA has many actions, the map extends horizontally.
-The container supports horizontal scrolling so you can view all actions regardless of the number.
+Section titled “Scroll through actions”When a CAPA has many actions, the map extends horizontally.
+The container supports horizontal scrolling so you can view all actions.

 When all nodes in the map are green (completed), the CAPA is ready for the effectiveness review phase.